aveb/CatAppLevelset/README.md

 ## Acknowledgments

-Many thanks to my wife and two cats for their unconditional support!
+Many thanks to my wife and two (real) cats for their unconditional support!